|

 concrete.
 This great sheath was built to facilitate construction of the pier and to protect it

 from the sweep of heavy seas.
-Sea water comes in through surge-
+Sea water comes in through surge-holds to the space

 Tracks around the wooden platform on the fender support the whirley, the movable crane